awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 ### High Availability Considerations for Aurora Multi\-Master Clusters<a name="aurora-multi-master-HA"></a>

  In an Aurora multi\-master cluster, any DB instance can restart without causing any other instance to restart\.
-This behavior provides a higher level of availability for read\-write and read\-only connections than for Aurora single\-master clusters\.
+This behavior provides a higher level of availability for read/write and read\-only connections than for Aurora single\-master clusters\.
 We refer to this availability level as *continuous availability*\.
 In multi\-master clusters, there is no downtime for write availability when a writer DB instance fails\.
 Multi\-master clusters don't use the failover mechanism, because all cluster instances are writable\.
 If a DB instance fails in a multi\-master cluster, your application can redirect the workload towards the remaining healthy instances\.

  In a single\-master cluster, restarting the primary instance makes write operations unavailable until the failover mechanism promotes a new primary instance\.
 Read\-only operations also experience a brief downtime because all the Aurora Replicas in the cluster restart\.